bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     The private portion of a keypair which can create signatures that other people can verify using the public key.

     **Not to be confused with:** Public key (data derived from the private key), Parent key (a key used to create child keys, not necessarily a private key)

-  pp amount
-    Part of the Output part of the PaymentDetails part of a payment protocol where receivers can specify the amount of satoshis they want paid to a particular pubkey script.

-  pp expires
-    The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires.

-  pp memo
-    The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos.

-  pp merchant data
-    The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments.

-  pp PKI data
-    The pki_data field of a PaymentRequest which provides details such as certificates necessary to validate the request.

-  pp pki type
-    The PKI field of a PaymentRequest which tells spenders how to validate this request as being from a specific recipient.

-  pp script
-    The script field of a PaymentDetails where the receiver tells the spender what pubkey scripts to pay.

   Proof of work
   POW